'The night Naples became one epic street party'

 This is a party 33 years in the making.
 The last time Napoli won the Serie A title was 1990 - when Maradona was captain.

 The Argentine's influence can still be felt in the city.
-His ubiquitous face is painted on bar windows, bumper stickers and billboards.
+His face is painted on bar windows, bumper stickers and billboards.
 A giant mural of him towers above a shrine dedicated to him.
 And above it is a sign that says 'Dios' - the Spanish word for God.

 Many have this week been gathering around his shrine to lay flowers and light candles.
 Some have had tears in their eyes.